odan/odan.github.io/_posts/2018-03-09-emitting-chunked-stream-responses-with-slim.md

 What is Chunked transfer encoding?

-> Chunked transfer encoding is a streaming data transfer mechanism available in version 1.1 of the Hypertext Transfer Protocol (HTTP).
-In chunked transfer encoding, the data stream is divided into a series of non-overlapping "chunks".
-The chunks are sent out and received independently of one another.
-No knowledge of the data stream outside the currently-being-processed chunk is necessary for both the sender and the receiver at any given time.
+> Chunked transfer encoding is a streaming data transfer mechanism available in version 1.1 of the
+> Hypertext Transfer Protocol (HTTP).
+In chunked transfer encoding,
+> the data stream is divided into a series of non-overlapping "chunks".
+> The chunks are sent out and received independently of one another.
+> No knowledge of the data stream outside the currently-being-processed
+> chunk is necessary for both the sender and the receiver at any given time.

 [Read more](https://en.wikipedia.org/wiki/Chunked_transfer_encoding)

 Most PSR-7 implementations use [streams](http://php.net/manual/en/book.stream.php).
 Since the stream is held in memory, problems can occur if the requests/responses are too large.
 Depending on memory limit and configuration, the limit may vary.

-The `responseChunkSize` settings is used as number of bytes to read from body until it reaches end of file.
+The `responseChunkSize` settings is used as number of bytes to read from body until it reaches the end of file.
 If content length is known and it is less or equal than `responseChunkSize` (Default: 4096), then it only takes one iteration to read body's content.

-Here you can see a Slim route with a callback thats reads a ZIP file into the output buffer and flushes it directly into the response.
+Here you can see a Slim route with a callback that reads a ZIP file into the output buffer and flushes it directly into the response.

 ```php
 use Psr\Http\Message\ResponseInterface;